DixieKorley/ucc_data_analysis_course/intro_to_data_analysis/unit_1.md

 #### Overview
 _A problem well defined is a problem half-solved_
 Data turns into information.
 Data by itself is not enough for you to make a conclusion about a topic.
 So you need data analysis in order to transform data into information.
-Once you get your information, you can use the information to decisions and gain knowledge.
-In order to perform your data analysis, you have to know the four dimensions.
+Once you get your information, you can use the information to make decisions and gain knowledge.
+In order to perform your data analysis, you can use the four dimensions mentioned below.
+But first...

 #### Ask the right questions
 _What is the goal for a company?_